Global19-atlassian-net/solana-learning-content/README.md

 ## Video Production Guidelines

+Please use the following file naming format, as appropriate:

+`VideoTitle_Username.mp4`
+e.g., HelloWorld_rmshea.mp4

+Convert assets from the highest quality master possible.
+Example: If your content was shot or mastered in HD, you should deliver the HD content.
+But if your content is SD, deliver the SD content.
+Don't convert SD content to HD, just for the purpose of making it HD.

+Captions must be delivered in a separate file—embedded subtitles in video will be ignored.

 Please submit your videos in a H.264 .mp4 file at or above HD resolution (1920x1080).